Anmavel/Anmavel/README.md

 ### Hi there 👋

 I´m Ana from Colombia and I work on Automation with LabVIEW 👩‍💻.
 Now I enjoy learning Web development with Django & Python 🐍, as well as work with Oracle Databases.

+⚡ Fun fact: I code games for fun (as beginner :see_no_evil:).

 <!--
 **Anmavel/Anmavel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.